-He is the former President of the New England Conference of Public Utilities Commissioners (NECPUC) and is now the President of the National Association of Regulatory Utility Commissioners (NARUC).
+He is the former President of the New England Conference of Public Utilities Commissioners (NECPUC) and the National Association of Regulatory Utility Commissioners (NARUC).

 In addition to his NECPUC and NARUC responsibilities, Betkoski is currently Chairman of the Connecticut Water Planning Council.
 Betkoski is also a member of the American Water Works Association Research Foundation’s Public Council on Drinking Water Research.
 He was also a member of the EPA National Drinking Water Advisory Council, serving on its Water Security Working Group.

 Betkoski is past Chairman of the Board of Directors for Griffin Hospital in Derby, and serves as Chairman of the Board of Director for the National Multiple Sclerosis Society, Connecticut Chapter.
 He is on the board of Waterbury Youth Services, and VARCA, Inc. of Derby, a private non-profit agency which provides work opportunities to individuals with special needs.
 He also is a member of the Advisory Board of The Salvation Army of Waterbury.